KevinTheMix/CheatSheets/# IT/Ruby.md

 ('aa'..'bb').to_a   # ["aa", "ab", .., "az", "ba", "bb"]

 print   # Actually a Kernel class method (Kernel.print()).
 Equivalent to args.join($,) + $\
-        # Also accepts several parameters and concatenates them calling .to_s() on each of them e.g. print s, " ", i
+        # Also accepts several parameters and concatenates them calling .to_s() on each of them eg print s, " ", i
         # If the parameter is "concatenated" + "terms", don't forget to apply .to_s() to each (non-String) of them
-        # Returns nil (=> evaluated as false if used as condition e.g. if print "ok").
+        # Returns nil (=> evaluated as false if used as condition eg if print "ok").
 Also "print nil" prints nothing
 puts    # print with $, and $\ set to newline.
 Uses an object's .to_s() if its result is a String, otherwise uses .inspect() p       # puts the .inspect of the string, which is nice for debugging.
 Same as 'puts object.inspect' ""      # Parses #{evaluate}.